nikopastore/Flight-Fare-Forecasting/README.md

   - `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`
 - **GPU Acceleration:** Ensure you have CUDA-compatible drivers and the correct version of XGBoost.

-> **Note:** If you prefer to work with Google Colab, most notebooks can be executed on a regular CPU (preferably with high RAM).
+> **Note 1:** If you prefer to work with Google Colab, most notebooks can be executed on a regular CPU (preferably with high RAM).
 However, the XGBoost and CatBoost notebooks require a TPU or GPU environment for proper execution.
+>
+> **Note 2:** Running the notebooks locally in Jupyter may result in faster runtimes, depending on your device specifications.

 ---